-Many of Tennessee’s most beautiful falls are sprinkled throughout the Smokies, with a few must-sees southwest of the Great Smoky Mountains National Park.
-What you might not know, though, is that the largest, tallest, and perhaps even most beloved falls in Tennessee aren’t found in the eastern wing of the Volunteer State (though that region certainly has some beauties to behold).
+Many of Tennessee’s most beautiful falls are sprinkled throughout the Great Smoky Mountains National Park, with a few must-sees located southwest of the Smokies.
+What you might not know, though, is that the largest, tallest, and perhaps even most impressive falls in Tennessee aren’t found in the eastern region of the Volunteer State.

 Instead, those superlatives belong to the waterfalls of the Cumberland Plateau.
-And while Knoxvillians might have to venture a little bit west to see them, we promise the trip will be well worth it.
-Here, a look at some of the best waterfalls in middle Tennessee.
+And while Chattanoogans might have to venture a little ways west to see them, we promise the trip will be well worth it.
+Here, take a look at some of the best waterfalls in middle Tennessee.

-Cummins Falls is one of Tennessee’s most popular, most visited, and most photographed natural phenomenons.
-It regularly makes top 10 lists for its numerous, otherworldly cascades and icy plunging pools.
+Cummins Falls is one of Tennessee’s most popular, most visited, and most photographed natural gems.
+It regularly appears on top 10 lists for its numerous cascades and icy plunging pools.
 However, this state treasure was almost a state tragedy.
-Back in 2011, a disturbing development proposal suggested the building of 80 riverfront homes along the high bluffs that have guarded the falls for centuries.
+Back in 2011, a disturbing development proposal aimed to build 80 riverfront homes along the high bluffs that have guarded the falls for centuries.
 At the time, the falls were privately owned, unprotected, and were kept secret from most Tennesseans.
-But with the help of the state and generous private investors, this once hidden treasure is now protected with its own state park—and you can visit any time.
+But with the help of the state and generous private investors, this once hidden spectacle is now protected within its own state park—and you can visit any time.

-A roundtrip, semi-strenuous, 2.5-mile hike will bring you to a beautiful overlook of the falls, followed by a 200-foot switchback descent to the river and Olympic-size swimming hole at the bottom.
+A semi-strenuous 2.5-mile round-trip hike will bring you to a beautiful overlook of the falls, followed by a 200-foot switchback descent to the river and Olympic-size swimming hole at the bottom.
 Go for a swim, climb along the rocks, or just relax on the edge and bask in the sun and the spray.